Dont-Get-Lost-in-Froghill-Penang

 The correct direction to Frog Hill.

-This path is much easier than the previous path we had taken.
+We found that this path was much easier than the previous path we had taken.
 Less mud but still a lot of wet clay.

 Soon enough, we came across an old uncle on a motorcycle who assured us that we were going the right way.